edabrowska/el_passion_psd/README.md

 To fetch data use `ajaxer` or `apiAjaxer` functions placed in `src/api/common`.
 See example in `src/api/index`.

-If you want fetch data and add it to redux store use Services.
+If you want fetch data and add it to redux store – use [Services](#services-connecting-ajax-with-redux).

-To prefetch data with SSR use `services` parameter in HOC `src/hoc/withLayout`.
+To prefetch data with SSR – use `services` parameter in HOC `src/hoc/withLayout`.
 See example in `pages/index.js`.

 ## Services - connecting ajax with redux